ProbablyFaiz/rl/README.md

 > *TODO: Add visual instructions for setting up Duo.*

 - Go to Duo Central.
-Add a device with the phone number `805-555-0199` (this is a [reserved fake number](https://arc.net/l/quote/fbclpupw)).
-When it shows the QR code, right click and copy its image address.
+Add a device with a phone number of the form `[some area code]-555-0199` (this is a [reserved fake number](https://arc.net/l/quote/fbclpupw)).
+If you are asked to confirm the phone number via SMS, exit, delete the device, and try a different area code.
+Duo only prompts for verification if the number has been used previously, so you can keep trying different area codes until you find one that works.
+- When Duo shows you the QR code, right click and copy its image address.
 - Run `rl configure duo`.
 Paste the image address when prompted.

+> TODO: In the future, RL should generate a valid Duo phone number for you, so you don't have to manually find one.

 ### Sherlock